 When your shower head gushes seemingly endless warm water, the water crisis can seem distant and faceless.
 After joining the Peace Corps and moving to the Philippines, I became intimately familiar with the true importance of water.

 Tubig [too-big], Tagalog language, Philippines

 May marks the end of the dry season here.
 Many mornings, turning the knob of the sink faucet does little to clean one’s hands.
 Our drinking water comes from a 12-stage water filter, an expensive investment that lets us drink from the tap rather buying a jug of mineral water.
 We have 22 bottles that we refill whenever possible.
-Tonight we’re low; if the water does not return later, we will be down to 6 liters of drinking water for tomorrow.
+Tonight we’re low.
+If the water does not return later, we will be down to six liters of drinking water for tomorrow.
 Six liters of water for five people – and it’s 91 degrees Fahrenheit.

 Nsuo [en-sue-oh], Twi language, Ghana

 Forty-six percent of people worldwide do not have water piped to their homes.
 Ghana Volunteer Sarah is one of the 46 percent.

 “I get my water from a borehole near my house,” Sarah said.
 “I take bucket baths and use about two liters each time.”
 In a given day, Sarah may use as little as a single gallon of water, or as much as five gallons when she needs to wash her clothes.